dimabass/incident-response/articles.md

 ---
 layout: default
-title: "Все статьи"
+title: "All Articles"
 permalink: /articles/
 ---

-# Все статьи
+# Articles

+Here are all the articles:

 {% for article in site.articles %}
 - [{{ article.title }}]({{ article.url }}) — {{ article.date }}